June 21, 2021

 It’s no doubt this steam engine is a unique piece of Avery history.

-The Litke Collection of Antique Tractors, Memorabilia and Equipment will be a two day auction selling on July 23 and 24 in Marion, Kansas.
+The Litke Collection of Antique Tractors, Memorabilia and Equipment was a two day auction held on July 23 and 24 in Marion, Kansas.
 For more information visit, aumannvintagepower.com.

 Story by Dan Boomgarden